-DIGITAL PHOTOGRAPHY AND IMAGERY - CPX
+DIGITAL ARTS AND GRAPHIC DESIGN - CPX

 This course studies the art of digital photography and graphic design.
-Students will work with Photoshop and illustrator (along with other programs in the Adobe Creative Suite) to manipulate photos and create illustrations.
-Emphasis will be on good design from an artistic point of view and students will be encouraged to develop an individual artistic voice.
-Techniques studied include forced perspective, typography and digital collage.
-Students are expected to have access to a digital camera with an SD card.
-Cell phones will not be allowable as the required camera.
+Students will work with a range of programs from the Adobe Creative Suite such as Photoshop, Illustrator, and Fresco to manipulate photos and create illustrations.
+Emphasis will be on good design from an artistic point of view and students will be encourages to develop an individual artistic voice.
+Techniques studied include forced perspective, double exposure, typography, and digital collage.
+Students will be expected to have access to a digital camera - smart phone cameras are permitted as the required camera.
 Darkroom experience is helpful but not necessary.
-Students should plan to spend time outside of class to complete assignments.